 The Foundation receives in-kind donations for their annual conference.
 The in-kind donated items include beer, spirits, wine and PepsiCo products.
-The estimated fair value of the in-kind goods based on estimated fair market value rate.
-The in-kind items are without donor restricted but are used for the annual event purposes.
-The in-kind donation are allocated in the statement of functional expenses to the conference program.
-For the years ended December 31, 2022 and 2021, donated goods totaled \$23,990 and \$11,000, respectively
+The estimated fair value of the in-kind goods is based on estimated fair market value rate.
+The in-kind items are without donor restrictions but are used for the annual event.
+The in-kind donations are allocated in the statement of functional expenses to the conference program.
+For the years ended December 31, 2023 and 2022, donated goods totaled \$25,533 and \$23,990, respectively